EvernodeXRPL/evernode-sdk/hotpocket/tutorial-basics.md

 Blank contract
 ```

 You can press ctrl+C to exit from logging output.
 The HotPocket instance will continue to run.
 To revisit the log you can use the command `hpdevkit logs 1`.
+The parameter '1' is the instance (node) number.
+By default HotPocket devveloper kit creates a 3-node cluster.

-_Here, the parameter '1' is the instance (node) number.
-By default HotPocket devveloper kit creates only one instance but it's capable of creating a cluster of multiple HotPocket nodes inside your PC.
-For now, let's stick with this simple single-node setup.
-See [here](hpdevkit.md#changing-the-cluster-size) for more info._
+_Under the hood, `npm start` command is simply using the command `hpdevkit deploy dist` to deploy the NodeJs build outputs directory, 'dist' into the HotPocket cluster.
+You can inspect the 'package.json' of your smart contract project to see this._

 ### 4.1.
 Consensus and contract execution

 You will notice that the above log prints an execution log every few seconds.
 This is due to the way HotPocket operates and how it executes your smart contract.
-HotPocket uses an interval called **consensus roundtime** which controls how often it attempts to exchange information with other HotPocket nodes in the cluster and arrive at consensus.
+HotPocket uses an interval called **consensus roundtime** which controls how often it attempts to exchange information with other HotPocket nodes in the cluster and arrive at [consensus](concepts/#consensus).
 At the end of every round, HotPocket creates a ledger using the information that was subjected to consensus.
 It then executes your smart contract and passes it the information corresponding to the consensus ledger that was just created.
+The smart contract should do what it wants with the data it was passed on and exit so HotPocket can start the next consensus round with the latest results from last smart contract execution.

 Now, with this understanding, let's revisit the code in 'mycontract.js'.